Are you confused about whether Kaplan SAT prep is worth the investment? I’ll help you figure out.

 Kaplan offers 160 points increase guarantee in your SAT score from your previous score.
 If you have studied rigorously with all the course material provided by Kaplan SAT and still fail to get the score guarantee, then Kaplan will refund your money.

 Yes.
-Kaplan offers private one-on-one tutoring sessions starting from $1999 onwards.
+Kaplan has offered private one-on-one tutoring sessions starting from $1999 onwards.

 Kaplan offers all the study materials in hard copies only.